biomedicalinformaticsgroup/Sargasso/docs/pipeline.rst

 Pipeline description
 ====================

 Separation of mixed-species RNA-seq reads is performed in a number of stages.
-While in normal usage these steps can be executed with a single command, the *species-separator* pipeline also affords fine control over execution, should this be desired.
+While in normal usage these steps can be executed with a single command, the *Sargasso* pipeline also affords fine control over execution, should this be desired.
 Here we describe each stage of species separation in more detail.

 Makefile
 --------

-The *species-separator* pipline is invoked through execution of its main Python script, ``species_separator``.
+The *Sargasso* pipline is invoked through execution of its main Python script, ``species_separator``.
 This writes a Makefile with targets corresponding to all stages of the pipeline, namely:

 * building or linking to ``STAR`` [STAR]_ indices
 * collating raw reads files